VinitTomar/vin-content-editable/README.md

 1. Import `VinContentEditableModule` in the component module where we want to use generict toggle.
 ```
-  import { VinContentEditableModule } from 'ng-content-editable';
+  import { VinContentEditableModule } from 'vin-content-editable';

   @NgModule({
   declarations: [